dan-harris/presentation-design-system/src/NOTES.md

 - some of the story of how our current system came about
 - approaches found useful
 - some quick reflections
+- We use react for our frontends - but react is really just an implementation detail.

 ### DESIGN SYSTEM, WAT?